thefilesareinthecomputer/agent-zero/README.md

 **Why LLM novelty checking instead of cosine thresholds for memory**

 Cosine distance tells you whether two texts are about the same topic -- it does not tell you whether one adds new information beyond the other.
 "My favorite color is blue" and "My favorite color is blue, specifically cobalt, not navy" land at very similar distances.
 A fixed threshold either discards real details or lets noise through.
-The solution is to ask the fast model (E2B) directly: "does this add new information?"
+The solution is to ask the fast model (e2b) directly: "does this add new information?"
 That judgment requires language understanding, not vector arithmetic.

-**Why category/subcategory tagging**

-Without scoped comparisons, "my favorite color is green" collides with "I like green tea" -- both mention green, both land nearby.
-The two-level taxonomy (`user-preference/favorite-color`, `user-preference/favorite-food`) keeps comparisons semantically grounded.
-Update vs. addition intent prevents additions from triggering contradiction replacement -- "I also like sushi" should stack alongside "I love pizza," not replace it.

 **Why `langchain-ollama` not `langchain-community`**